Haast to Paringa Cattle Track

 The historic Haast to Paringa Cattle Track is a trail through South Westland, New Zealand, constructed in 1875 to allow farmers in the Landsborough and Cascade Valley area to drive their cattle on an annual two-week journey to the sale yards in Whataroa.
-It was constructed as an inland loop to bypass the precipitious cliffs at Knights Point.
+It was constructed as an inland loop to bypass the precipitous cliffs at Knights Point.
 For 90 years it was the only land access to the settlements of Haast and Jackson Bay, but the last mob of cattle was driven in 1961, and the construction of a highway connecting Paringa to Haast Pass in 1965 made it redundant.
 After falling into disuse, the cattle track was converted into a 33 km, three-day tramping track, opening in 1981.
 The track and its three huts (Blue River/Blowfly, Māori Saddle, and Coppermine Creek) are maintained by the New Zealand Department of Conservation.